Postal 2: Apocalypse Weekend

-Postal 2: Apocalypse Weekend is an expansion pack to Postal 2 released by Running with Scissors on August 1, 2004 for Microsoft Windows, and September 28, 2005 for the Mac OS X and Linux versions.
+Postal 2: Apocalypse Weekend is an expansion pack to Postal 2 released by Running with Scissors.
+As a result of issues with publisher Whiptail Interactive, the expansion pack was originally released in Russia on August 1, 2004.
+In the USA and other countries the expansion pack was released on May 31, 2005 for Microsoft Windows, and September 28, 2005 for the Mac OS X and Linux versions.
 Apocalypse Weekend expands the reaches of Paradise with new maps and missions, set on Saturday and Sunday, adds new weapons and foes, and raises the gore and violence to an even greater level.
 It was later included in both the Postal Fudge Pack and Postal X: 10th Anniversary compilations alongside Share the Pain and several fan produced mods, including A Week in Paradise which allows content from Apocalypse Weekend to appear in the original game as well as allowing the expansions levels to be played as part of the original five-day campaign.

 Apocalypse Weekend begins Saturday morning, with the Postal Dude waking up in the hospital, his head bandaged from a near-fatal gunshot wound.
 While the Postal 2 ending leaves it ambiguous as to whether or not the Dude shot his wife or if his wife shot him, after he wakes up in the hospital he finds a card from his wife saying that she is leaving him.
 It was later revealed on the official website that the Dude shot himself due to his wife nagging him.
 The Dude's ultimate goal is to recover his trailer and his dog Champ, and to this end, escapes from the hospital.